brevdev/brev-docs/docs/howto/connect-via-jetbrains.md

 We guide you through this process the first time you download the CLI, but a link to manually download the software is here: https://www.jetbrains.com/remote-development/gateway/

-1. Run `brev intellij` in your terminal.
+1. Run `brev jetbrains` in your terminal.

 2. Open JetBrains Gateway and select "Connect Via SSH"
 ![Screenshot](media/jetbrains1.png)